montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 ## Allow Users to Select a Repetition Item

 One of the repetition component's most useful capabilities is built-in support for item selection.
 When the feature is enabled, the user can click an item in the repetition to mark it as selected.
-The repetition has a `selection` property that can be used to access the current selectionâ€”either programmatically or through bindings.
+The repetition has a `selection` property that can be used to access the current selection&#8212;either programmatically or through bindings.
 The component will also automatically apply the `selected` CSS class to the selected items, which makes it easy to customize how they are presented.

-When selection is enabled, the default behavior is single selectionâ€”where only one item can be selected at a time.
+When selection is enabled, the default behavior is single selection&#8212;where only one item can be selected at a time.
 The component will automatically clear the previous selection when setting a new one.
 To make the repetition support selection, update the binding definition to set the value of the repetition's `isSelectionEnabled` property to `true`:

 ```json
 "rep": {